-A student who decides to withdraw from graduate studies must notify, in writing, his/her supervisor and the Graduate Coordinator.
+A student who decides to withdraw from the graduate program must notify, in writing, his/her Supervisor and the Graduate Coordinator.
 The Graduate Coordinator will notify the NSAC Registrar, the Dalhousie Registrar, and the Dean of the Dalhousie Faculty of Graduate Studies.
-Refund of fees, if applicable, will be calculated from the date this letter is received by the Graduate Office.
+Refund of fees, if applicable, will be calculated from the date this letter is received by the Graduate Coordinator.
 A withdrawal is not official until it has been approved by the Faculty of Graduate Studies, Dalhousie University and is received in the Registrar's Office.
+Under no circumstances will the Faculty of Graduate Studies, Dalhousie University back-date a withdrawal notice.